Don Yarborough: Career

-After leaving politics, Yarborough promoted science as a means to ease suffering and cure aging.
-He worked as a lobbyist for the Paraplegia Cure Research in Washington, D.C., where he lived for many years on Capitol Hill and in McLean, Virginia.
+After leaving politics, Yarborough worked as a lobbyist for the Paraplegia Cure Research in Washington, D.C., where he lived on Capitol Hill and in McLean, Virginia.
 He also played a role in the Council for a Livable World and was a founding member of biotech research companies.

+Personal life

+Yarborough was married three times: to Katherine Edwards Yarborough in 1960, Gail Lind in 1978, and to Houston realtor Charity O'Connell Yarborough in 1984.

 Yarborough died of Parkinson's disease on September 23, 2009.
-He was married three times: to Katherine Edwards Yarborough in 1960, to Gail Lind in 1978, and Houston realtor Charity O'Connell Yarborough in 1984.